docker/compose/docs/cli.md

 # Compose CLI reference

 Most Docker Compose commands are run against one or more services.
-If the service is not specified, the command will apply to all services.
+If the service is not specified, the command applies to all services.

 For full usage information, run `docker-compose [COMMAND] --help`.